Why Choose Us?

 We have found that a good relationship with tenants is the key to a smooth-running tenancy.
-As property managers and letting agents in Glasgow this relationship is our job, but it is important that the tenants should feel comfortable in their temporary home and that they are receiving value for their money.
+As property managers and letting agents this relationship is our job, but it is important that the tenants should feel comfortable in their temporary home and that they are receiving value for their money.
 A well presented and maintained property in good decorative order will go towards this, whilst also achieving a higher rental figure.
 Tenants are also more inclined to treat such a property with greater respect.

 Electrical, gas plumbing, waste, central heating and hot water systems must be safe, sound and in good working order and meet ‘The Repairing Standard’ as introduced in the Housing (Scotland) Act 2006.
 Repairs and maintenance are at the landlord’s expense unless misuse can be established.
 Interior decorations should be in good condition and preferably plain, light and neutral.